DavidEWexler/frontail/README.md

 ## Installation options

-* This web Interface is installed automatically as part of [Nvidia Mining Node](https://github.com/DavidEWexler/nvidia-mining-node/)
+* This web Interface is installed automatically as part of [Crypto Mining Node](https://github.com/DavidEWexler/crypto-mining-node/)

 ## Usage